shane0/shane0.github.io/docs/upajjhatthana.md

 Repeat the meditation as often as you like, especially when feeling uncertain or discouraged.

 Remember that meditation is a personal journey and there is no right or wrong way to do it.
 The goal is to deepen your understanding of the Five Recollections and the impact they have on your life.
-With consistent practice, you will develop a stronger mindfulness and sense of inner peace.
+With consistent practice, you will develop a stronger MINDFULNESS and sense of inner peace.

 ## Upajjhatthana or the "Five Recollections"